PainDe0Mie/Nexus/readme.md

 >  Nexus is a PS5 like ui for steam.

-#### 🚧 Beta Notice
+#### 🚧 Project Status
-This project is currently in beta and not yet available for public release.
-I’m actively working on polishing the final features and updating the README.
-Stay tuned for the official launch!
+**This project is no longer actively maintained.** You may encounter bugs, compatibility issues, or non-functional features.
+It is kept available for archival and demonstration purposes.

 ## 📸 Screenshots
 ![image](https://github.com/user-attachments/assets/df8a9487-6988-448b-859c-d689d35fb1d3)